CaballoMa/GPUBased_Emotional_MotionMatching/README.md

 <img src="https://github.com/CaballoMa/GPUBased_Emotional_MotionMatching/blob/main/images/workflow1.png" width="800" height="500">

-Delving into our operational methodology, our primary objective lies in the transformation of the CPU-based linear motion matching calculation process into a more efficient and scalable counterpart leveraging GPUs.
-This strategic evolution is grounded in the recognition that concurrently calculating multiple instances of the motion matching process on a CPU follows a linear trajectory, resulting in a proportional increase in calculation speed due to the sequential nature of motion-matching data computation.
+Delving into our operational methodology, our primary objective lies in the transformation of the CPU-based linear motion-matching calculation process into a more efficient and scalable counterpart leveraging GPUs.
+This strategic evolution is grounded in the recognition that concurrently calculating multiple instances of the motion-matching process on a CPU follows a linear trajectory, resulting in a proportional increase in calculation speed due to the sequential nature of motion-matching data computation.

-This inherent limitation is circumvented by migrating the computational workload to GPUs, where the parallel processing architecture enables the simultaneous execution of diverse motion matching processes.
-This concurrent computation not only mitigates the linear increase in processing time but also substantially decreases it, rendering the overall processing time conducive to achieving real-time performance.
+This inherent limitation is circumvented by migrating the computational workload to GPUs, where the parallel processing architecture enables the simultaneous execution of diverse motion-matching processes.
+This concurrent computation mitigates the linear increase in processing time and substantially decreases it, rendering the overall processing time conducive to achieving real-time performance.

 The adoption of GPU parallelism emerges as a pivotal enhancement, ensuring not only computational efficiency but also the seamless execution of multi-motion matching operations, thereby contributing to the creation of responsive and dynamic interactive environments.